This post shares simple guidelines to helps those running small membership charities to master the basics of management accounts.

 Along with all the individual elements we’ve already described this document should do the following:

 Organisations vary dramatically and one template is unlikely to work for everyone.
-For example, charities have the added complexity of having to keep an eye on restricted giving.
 But it can be helpful to see an example as you seek to craft something appropriate for your organisation.
-For this reason, we’ve shared a simplified framework that can form a starting point for a small company or social enterprise and could easily be adapted for use as a small charity accounts template.
+For this reason, we’ve shared a simplified accounts template that can form a starting point for a small charity or social enterprise.

 Download the template